Charles Hill is a retired Foreign Service officer, a lecturer at Yale, and a research fellow at the conservative Hoover Institution.

-Hill first attracted significant public attention for his role as the senior foreign policy advisor to Rudy Giuliani during his 2008 presidential campaign.
+Hill attracted public attention for his role as a senior foreign policy adviser to Rudy Giuliani during his 2008 presidential campaign.
 Writing in The American Conservative, Michael Desch described Hill as one of the "allegedly non-neocon members" of Giuliani's hard-right foreign policy team (a team that included such neocon luminaries as Norman Podhoretz, Martin Kramer, and Steve Rosen) whose views were nonetheless "squarely in the neoconservative camp ... upon closer inspection."
 Desch cites as evidence Hill's apocalyptic warnings that "If we pull out of Iraq now, it's just going to break the dam and there will be flood waters of chaos and murder across the region," and that "if the Islamists can defeat the Middle Eastern states that seek reform and work with the international system, we will be faced with another world war."

 Hill lent his credibility as a diplomat to Giuliani's hawkish approach to foreign policy.
-In a 2007 op-ed for the conservative New York Sun, Hill wrote that, on the one hand, "Mr. Giuliani would give the State Department and Foreign Service the attention and leadership it sorely needs."
+In a 2007 op-ed for the conservative New York Sun, Hill wrote that on the one hand, "Mr. Giuliani would give the State Department and Foreign Service the attention and leadership it sorely needs."
 On the other, Hill cautioned, "we need to understand that diplomacy, to be effective, must be conducted in tandem with, not as an alternative to, our economic, cultural, and military power resources."